raymondkfcheung/lazy-dot/docs/coding/langauges.md

 Even though I do not write **Go** professionally, it is hard to ignore.
 Many modern infrastructure tools are written in Go: container tooling, cloud-native systems, networking components and observability stacks.

 If you enjoy backend engineering with a focus on reliability and simplicity, Go can be a strong option.

-### Lua

-**Lua** appears in unexpected places.
-It is often embedded inside game engines and tools, and it works well for scripting and configuration.
-When I used Lua, it felt close to Python: dynamic, flexible and easy to embed.
-It is rarely a primary job requirement but useful in specific domains.

 ### Swift